- About Overview

 By promoting advanced training in the physical and biological sciences by accomplished science faculty members, Daniels prepared the School for the more active role for pharmacists that flowered under later deans and for the expanded research acumen it would soon develop.
 He laid the groundwork for the practice of clinical pharmacy and the revolutionary Ninth Floor Pharmaceutical Service Project.
-(See The Origins of the Clinical Pharmacy Program at UCSF.pdf.)
+(See The Origins of the Clinical Pharmacy Program.)

 Daniels aggressively opposed the 1942 presidential decree that ordered peoples of Japanese descent on the West Coast to be housed in internment camp.
 He not only challenged the U.S. general charged with implementing the decree, objecting to the relocation of students, but he offered to adopt PhD graduate student Harry Iwamoto to prevent his internment.
 Daniels accelerated the PharmD program so that the Nisei pharmacy students could take their California State Board of Pharmacy licensure examinations early, and he worked with law enforcement agencies to help the students return home safely.